 Heal Your Body at Footprints Beachside Recovery

 If you are using heroin, your body is likely suffering and desperately wants to heal.
-It’s time for a healthy, fresh start that is possible through addiction treatment.
-Our heroin treatment at Footprints Beachside Recovery includes a personalized therapy plan to fit your specific needs.
+It’s time for a healthy, fresh start that is possible through our heroin addiction treatment program.
+We know that no two addictions are alike.
+When you attend rehab at Footprints Beachside Recovery, we help design a personalized therapy plan to fit your specific needs.

 Opioid and opiate withdrawal symptoms and treatments. www.healthline.com.
 (Accessed Sept.
 14, 2018).